Naludrag/AIT/Labo2/Lab02.md

      Birth: -
     ```

     We can see that the inode has not changed even after the deletion of the original backup.
 This is because some files were still referencing the original inode and so the system did not erase the inode.
+Th number of links has be decremented by one because we deleted one backup

-### TASK 2: Access the VM with SSH for remote login
+### Task 2: Access the VM with SSH for remote login
 In this task you will use SSH to easily log into a remote virtual machine in a public cloud that will server as a backup destination in the next task.

 The remote machine has URL address ec2-3-134-84-63.us-east-2.compute.amazonaws.com (From Local Network or VPN).